Pilgrimage | Lake & Backwater | Nature & Scenic

 Thrissur is also known as the Cultural Capital of Kerala because of its cultural, spiritual, and religious leanings throughout history.
 Vadakkumnathan temple, Thiruvambadi Sri Krishna Temple and Paramekkavu temple, and Guruvayur Temple, Our Lady of Lourdes Syro-Malabar Catholic Metropolitan Cathedral, Athirapally Falls, Thrissur Zoo, Shakthan Thampuran Palace, and Kerala Kalamandalam are the most popular places to visit as part of Thrissur tour packages.

-Sabarimala is the most famous places of pilgrimage in Kerala, and one of the most visited pilgrim centers in the world.
-Situated about 70 km from Pathanamthitta, this temple is one of the oldest temples in India, with history of more than 5000 years old.
+Sabarimala is the most famous places of pilgrimage in Kerala, and one of the most visited pilgrim centers in India.
+Situated about 70 km from Pathanamthitta, this temple is one of the oldest temples in India, with history of more than 5000 years old, and among the popular places to visit in Kerala.

 Nature & Scenic | Pilgrimage